c0dedavinc1/listRiscV/README.md

 - [ ] Writing about the functions in the program
 - [ ] Making a flowchart about the functions
 - [x] Checking again the rolling hash calculations
+- [ ] Implementing the command ADD and testing it.

 # Rolling_hash_table
 | COMMAND      | Rolling hash           |